immutant/lein-immutant/README.md

   well.
 This task can be run outside of a project dir of the path to the project is provided.

-* `lein immutant deploy [--archive [--include-dependencies]] [--name name] [--context-path path] [--virtual-host host] [--lein-profiles :p1,:p2] [path/to/project]` - deploys the current app to the current Immutant.
+* lein immutant deploy [--archive [--include-dependencies]] [--name name] [--context-path path] [--virtual-host host] [path/to/project] - deploys the current app to the current Immutant.
 If passed the `--archive` option, it will deploy an archive of the app instead of a descriptor pointing to the app on disk.
 This will currently recreate the archive on every deploy.
 By default, the deployment will be named after the project name in project.clj.
 This can be overridden via the `--name` (or `-n`) option.

-You can pass a comma separated list of lein profiles via the `--lein-profiles :p1,:p2` option to have them set as the `:lein-profiles` key in the descriptor and applied when the app is deployed.
-You can also override the default context-path (based off of the deployment name) and virtual-host with the `--context-path` and `--virtual-host` options, respectively.
+  Any profiles that are active (via with-profile) will be captured in the `:lein-profiles` key in the descriptor and applied when the app is deployed.

+  You can override the default context-path (based off of the deployment name) and virtual-host with the `--context-path` and `--virtual-host` options, respectively.
 This task can be run outside of a project dir of the path to the project is provided.

-* `lein immutant undeploy [--name name] [path/to/project]` - undeploys
+* lein immutant undeploy [--name name] [path/to/project] - undeploys
   the current app from the current Immutant.
 If the `--name` option was used to deploy the app, you'll need to pass the same name to undeploy as well.
 This task can be run outside of a project dir of the path to the project is provided.

-* `lein immutant run` - launches the current Immutant.
+* lein immutant run - launches the current Immutant.

-* `lein immutant test [--name name] [--dir test] [--port 7888] [path/to/project]` - runs the current Immutant, if necessary, deploys the project to it, runs all tests found beneath the `test/` directory, undeploys the app, and then shuts down the Immutant it started.
+* lein immutant test [--name name] [--dir test] [--port 7888] [path/to/project] - runs the current Immutant, if necessary, deploys the project to it, runs all tests found beneath the `test/` directory, undeploys the app, and then shuts down the Immutant it started.
 The `--port` option specifies the nREPL service port